B-Moritz/Quantum-Popcount-algorithms/README.md

 # Solving popcount problem on Quantum Computer

-This repository contains teh report created in the course ACIT4321 - Quantum Information Technology (OsloMet).
-In the report we explore different solutions to spciffic problem instances of the popcount problen and how those solutions can generalize to any input size.
+This repository contains the report created for the exam in the course ACIT4321 - Quantum Information Technology (OsloMet).
+In the report we write about our work on Quantum algorithms for solving spesific popcount problems.
+We explore different methods for creating the algorithms for different input sizes.